jamesturk/scrapeghost/docs/faq.md

 # FAQ

+*Mostly questions I've been frequently asking myself.*

 ## Is this practical?
+Or just a toy?

-When I started this project, I really didn't think it would be.
-I was aiming at a fun proof of concept, but I've been surprised by the results.
+When I started the project, I think I assumed it was a toy.
+But I've been surprised by the results.

-Time will tell if this is a practical tool, but I'm somewhat hopeful now.
+After my initial GPT-4 experiments, [Simon Willison asked](https://mastodon.social/@simon@simonwillison.net/110042216119791967) how well it'd work on GPT-3.5-turbo.
+I hadn't realized the enormous price difference, and without switching to 3.5-turbo, I'd probably have decided it was too expensive to be practical.

+Once I realized 3.5-turbo was an option, I was able to spend a lot more time tinkering with the prompt and token reduction.
+It also got me thinking more about what kind of tooling you'd want around something like this if you were going to actually use it.

+It's certainly started to feel more practical now, I'm not sure I'd call it a toy anymore.

+## Why would I use this instead of a traditional scraper?

+It is definitely great for quick prototypes.
+With the CLI tool, you can try a scrape in a *single command*.
+This means you don't need to sink a bunch of time into deciding if it's worth it or not.

+Or, imagine a scraper that needs to run infrequently on a page that is likely to break in subtle ways between scrapes.
+A CSS/XPath-based scraper will often be broken in small ways between the first run and another run months later, there's a decent chance that those changes won't break a GPT-based scraper.

+It is also quite good at dealing with unstructured text.
+A list of items in a sentence can be hard to handle with a traditional scraper, but GPT handles many of these cases without much fuss.

+## What are the disadvantages?

+* It is terrible at pages that are large lists (like a directory), they need to be broken into multiple chunks and the API calls can be quite expensive in terms of time and money.
+* It is quite opaque.
+When it fails, it can be hard to tell why.
+* If the page is dynamic, this approach won't work at all.
+It requires all of the content to be available in the HTML.
+* It is *slow*.
+A single request can take up to a minute.
+* Right now, it only works with OpenAI, that means you'll be dependent on their pricing and availability.
+It also means you need to be comfortable sending your data to a third party.

 ## Why not use a different model?

-This was a toy project, not an attempt to build a production system.
 I'm open to trying other models if you have suggestions.

-## What about pages where the data is loaded dynamically?

-This won't work for those out of the box.
-It should be possible to use something like [selenium](https://selenium-python.readthedocs.io/) to load the page and then pass the rendered HTML to `scrapeghost`.
+(See <https://github.com/jamesturk/scrapeghost/issues/18>)

-## What if a page is too big?
+## What can I do if a page is too big?

 Try the following: